 Yes, it may increase the total testosterone levels in the body.
 This applies to both females and males.

-A recent clinical endocrinology study has indicated that men with a vitamin D deficiency may suffer from low testosterone levels .
+A recent clinical endocrinology study by NIH has indicated that men with a vitamin D deficiency may suffer from low testosterone levels .

 What Is the Relationship Between Vitamin D levels and Testosterone levels?